mediainspect/python-rtsp-processor/README.md

 ## 🔍 Network Scanning & Printing

-DialogChain includes powerful network scanning capabilities to discover devices like cameras and printers on your local network.
+mediainspect includes powerful network scanning capabilities to discover devices like cameras and printers on your local network.

 ### Scan for Network Devices